MARGARET M. CLEMENTS

 My university classroom.
 Too frequently, students find themselves confronted by projects they don’t know how to begin.
 Of course, many students also need guidance learning how to be more effective thinkers.
 The learning process is fraught with conflict from which anxiety and confusion can develop.
 For some students, the situation can appear hopeless.
 To prevent anxiety from escalating in my students, it is my practice to approach teaching from a technical perspective.
 I have found that giving concrete avenues to achieve goals, enables students to wield opportunities for enriched and even inspired understanding.
 My job as an educator is to give each of my students a sort of analytical toolbox—or frame of reference—that they take with them into their future roles as professionals.
 I accomplish this by meeting individually with students concerning their projects, by providing detailed feedback on their assignments, by challenging them, and by giving them multiple opportunities to demonstrate and perfect their knowledge and understanding.

 My education administration experience.
 Outside of the classroom, I believe in the power and the concept of the university.
 Combining teaching with research, service and disciplinary stewardship is the most privileged life I can imagine living.
-In my work as coordinator of the “Armstrong Teacher Educator” program, I utilized my research on teacher education programs to address the criticism that teacher preparation programs do not adequately prepare future teachers for the everyday realities of the classroom.
+In my work as coordinator of the “Armstrong Teacher Educator" program, I utilized my research on teacher education to address the criticism that teacher preparation programs do not adequately prepare future teachers for the everyday realities of the classroom.
 By integrating exceptional public school teachers into the life of the school of education, I successfully spearheaded a program that served the community of public school teachers, the school of education, the future teachers we were preparing for the classroom, and the state of Indiana.

-One of the activities that resulted from my work with this program was an orchestrated effort that brought eleven underprivileged students to campus during their sophomore year of high school to interact with university faculty in their primary area of interest which was art.
+One of the activities that resulted from my work with this program was an orchestrated effort that brought eleven underprivileged students to campus during their sophomore year of high school to interact with university faculty in their primary area of interest which was visual arts.
 During their campus visit, these high school students were introduced to possible careers that inspired them to perform better in high school so that college would be an option for them.
 Specifically, I designed activities that involved them in art conservation, anthropology, bookmaking, sculpting, set design, costume design, drawing, and paper-making.

 After returning to their high school, these students created a “mandala” representing the impact that this program had on their lives.
 A mandala is a cross cultural pattern—frequently a circle with a center—that represents how we as individuals are related to the infinite through our interactions between and within our bodies, minds, others and infinity.
 This mandala aptly represents my ideology in that we each are a center from which our actions radiate both outward and inward and our actions go on to become elements of a larger universal pattern that we each partly create.
 I have attached a copy of the mandala created by these students to demonstrate that my philosophy is very much a part of me and becomes apparent to those with whom I have the privilege to interact.